For Black Voters Matter, the goal is greater community power

 Brown says $3 million earmarked for advocacy work was distributed to several dozen community-based groups.
 An additional $7 million was given to help local organizations, like the Alabama Association for the Arts, run their own operations and conduct voter engagement work, including voter registrations.

 Using a $17,000 grant from Black Voters Matter, the Alabama-based group funded a project called Lift Our Vote.
-It rented buses to help Alabamans get to polling locations, said Lauren Barker, the project’s co-founder.
+It rented buses to help Alabamans get to polling locations, said Jessica Fortune Barker, the project’s co-founder.
 On Election Day, they drove 10 routes across north Alabama.

 An additional $6 million was used to support Black Voters Matter’s own get-out-the-vote activities and its 21 state staffers who coordinate with local groups.
 The funding also went toward providing local organizations vans for transportation, graphics support and radio advertising expenses, among other needs.
 The main goal for Black Voters Matter, Brown says, has been to strengthen these organizations for the long run.